 Here are some handy tips to help you prepare for life in New Zealand.

 - If you have a driver’s license, bring it with you.
-This makes it easier to obtain a New Zealand licence
+This makes it easier to get a New Zealand licence.

 - Bring about six passport size photos with you

 - Bring your own sports gear, e.g. squash racquet, badminton racquet, etc. These may cost more in New Zealand.
 The exception is good quality hockey sticks, which are less expensive in New Zealand.